 Research Areas: Regional and Spatial Inequalities, Computational Social Sciences, Mobilities, Urban Sociology, Consumer Behaviour

 Methods: Statistical Modeling, Spatial Econometrics and Statistics, Survey Research

 My research connects the asymmetries of regional development with social and mobility inequalities.
-Drawing from the new mobilities paradigm, I bring the concept of mobility into regional studies.
+Drawing from the new mobilities paradigm, I bring the concept of mobility into regional and urban studies.
 My PhD aimed to explain dead malls and spatial discrimination in retail.
 Using concepts from across the fields (economics, geography, sociology, regional studies) and mixed-methods I built a comprehensive spatial regression model.
 The model highlighted role of mobilities, spatial inequalities and social exclusion in a seemingly purely economic problem.

 My most recent project explores the intersection of spatial inequalities and mobilities injustice.
 My work engages with how motility affects potential to sustainable commuting.
 My research proves a neighbourhood effect that reinforces spatial discrimination in cycling to work in London.